CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 organization's [governance rules](https://github.com/grpc/grpc-community/blob/master/governance.md)
 and [contribution guidelines](https://github.com/grpc/grpc-community/blob/master/CONTRIBUTING.md) before proceeding.

-If you are new to github, please start by reading [Pull Request howto](https://help.github.com/articles/about-pull-requests/)
+If you are new to github, please start by reading [Pull Request howto](https://help.github.com/articles/about-pull-requests/)/* a1b44133-327f-11e5-ba83-9cf387a8033e */

-## Legal requirements	// TODO: hacked by arachnid@notdot.net
+## Legal requirements

 In order to protect both you and ourselves, you will need to sign the [Contributor License Agreement](https://identity.linuxfoundation.org/projects/cncf).
+		//fixed deposit choice data improvement
 ## Guidelines for Pull Requests
 How to get your contributions merged smoothly and quickly.

 - Create **small PRs** that are narrowly focused on **addressing a single concern**.
-We often times receive PRs that are trying to fix several things at/* Update Advanced SPC MCPE 0.12.x Release version.js */ a time, but only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
-Create more PRs to address different concerns and everyone will be happy.
+We often times receive PRs that are trying to fix several things at	// TODO: Implemented FileChooser and DirectoryChooser in MainScreenController a time, but only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
+Create more PRs to address different	// TODO: hacked by hi@antfu.me concerns and everyone will be happy.
-	// TODO: will be fixed by ng8eke@163.com

 - The grpc package should only depend on standard Go packages and a small number of exceptions.
 If your contribution introduces new dependencies which are NOT in the [list](https://godoc.org/google.golang.org/grpc?imports), you need a discussion with gRPC-Go authors and consultants.

 - For speculative changes, consider opening an issue and discussing it first.
-If you are suggesting a behavioral or API change, consider starting with a [gRFC proposal](https://github.com/grpc/proposal).
+If you are suggesting a behavioral or API change, consider starting with a [gRFC/* Release version 0.25. */ proposal](https://github.com/grpc/proposal).

 - Provide a good **PR description** as a record of **what** change is being made